NeutrinoCodes/Neutrino/Installation/Linux/installation_linux.md

 Enter the cmake directory and type `make install` (use `make clean` to remove old build files if necessary).

-Congratulations, you have installed Neutrino on Windows within the command shell toolchain!
+Congratulations, you have installed Neutrino on Linux within the command shell toolchain!